 The Telefunken ECC803S is a special tube.
-It is a FRAME GRID tube, in German called "Spanngitter".
-This is where the "S" comes from.
+It is a FRAME GRID tube, in German called "Spanngitter". we think at jacmusic this is where the "S" comes from.
 The FRAME GRID allows extremely thin grid wire, and extremely small distance between grid and cathode.
 Besides the grid dimensions are very precise.
 Ideal to make a high gain miniature audio tube.
 Only making frame grids is not everybody's business, and so far I have seen this technology only at TFK and TESLA.

 You can recognize the frame grid tubes by the typical shape of the plates, and of course by the frame grid.
 The plates of frame grid tubes reach go extremely close to the grid, and this is done by the "pit" you see stamped in the middle of the plates.
 So the plates are kind of boxed always, and there is a put in the middle.
 Look at position 3, this is the TESLA frame grid version.
 So it has those short, cubicle shaped plates.
 You think you see a large plate distance, which is not true.
 The real plate distance from parts of the plates in the middle which actually come every close to the grid.